wangariJM/wangariJM/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+* 🔭 I’m currently working on Maternal and child health care
-- 🌱 I’m currently learning ...
+* 🌱 I’m currently learning R
-- 👯 I’m looking to collaborate on ...
+* 👯 I’m looking to collaborate on Health data analytics
-- 🤔 I’m looking for help with ...
+* 🤔 I’m looking for help with python
-- 💬 Ask me about ...
+* 💬 Ask me about Reproductive health
-- 📫 How to reach me: ...
+* 📫 How to reach me mutukuwangari@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+* 😄 Pronouns She/Her
+* Fun fact about me I am always down for an adventure